Mechanism Design under Costly Signaling: the Value of Non-Coordination: Indirect Implementation: Coarse Ranking Contests

+Let us take a closer look at when coordination mechanisms can be strictly outperformed by non-coordination mechanisms.
+When the costs are type-independent or multiplicatively separable, the certainty equivalence signal is constant over type.
+In such environments, payoff equivalence holds: once interim allocations are fixed, the details of implementation do not affect agents' utilities.
+As a result, there are typically many welfare-optimal mechanisms, potentially including coordination.
+But pay-off equivalence ensures that it is without loss of optimality to focus on non-coordination mechanisms.
+However, when the costs are type-dependent, implementation details matter for welfare.
+As we have discussed earlier, under the strict ICE condition, any coordinating mechanism that involves stochastic signal recommendations for some types can be \emph{strictly} improved by a non-coordination mechanism.

+\paragraph{Optimal Non-coordination Mechanism.} The optimality of non-coordination substantially reduces the complexity of the design space.
+By ruling out mechanisms that rely on cross-agent coordination in signal recommendations, it narrows attention to a tractable class of implementations and provides a practical path toward characterization and implementation.
+For example, in a follow-up work, \citet{li2026} study resource allocation when agents can misrepresent their types and compete with one another.
+In their setting, each agent has utility $x_i-(\signal_i-\type_i)^+$, which satisfies the ICE assumption.
+As a result, by invoking \cref{thm:monotone optimal general}, they can, without loss of optimality, restrict attention to non-coordination mechanisms, which enables a characterization of the optimal design. \citet{li2026} further apply this characterization in large markets and show that the optimal mechanism may distort the efficient allocation, either at the middle or at the top, in order to maximize agents' utilities.

-\subsection{Indirect Implementation: Coarse Ranking Contests}
+\section{Indirect Implementation: Coarse Ranking Contests}

-In the previous sections, we defined a contest rule as a mapping from signal profiles to allocation profiles.
-However, in some papers in the literature on contest design \citep[e.g.,][]{moldovanu2001optimal,lazearRosen1981rank,skaperdas1996contest}, this mapping must satisfy a subtler requirement: a contest is defined as allocating items based \emph{solely} on the agents' rankings, instead of on the cardinal values of their signals.\footnote{As defined by \citet{skaperdas1996contest}, a Tullock contest allocates the items stochastically based on the contest success function, which depends on the cardinal values of the whole signal (performance) profile.
-However, \citet{konrad2009strategy} point out that the Tullock contest can alternatively be viewed as allocating the items based on the ranking of a noisy signal $\signal$, defined as $\log \signal =\log g(\effort)+\epsilon$, for some deterministic and strictly increasing function $g$ and stochastic noise term $\epsilon$, given effort $e$. } In this section, we propose the concept of \emph{coarse ranking}, in which segments of signals are pooled and assigned the same rank.
-Correspondingly, we extend the usual notion of a contest (or contest rule) to the so-called \emph{coarse ranking contest} (or \emph{coarse ranking contest rule}), where the items are allocated to the $k$ agents with the highest coarse rankings, with ties broken uniformly at random.
-This generalizes the idea of a contest as commonly used in the literature.
+There is a tight connection between non-coordination mechanisms and contests.
+In this section, we assume that the environment is symmetric, that is, all agents have the same utility function and follow the same type distribution.
+We will show that in the symmetric environment, coarse ranking contests can implement symmetric direct non-coordination mechanisms, where the allocation rule for each agent is the same.
+Specifically, we will propose the concept of coarse ranking, in which segments of signals are pooled and assigned the same rank.
+Correspondingly, we extend the usual notion of a contest to the so-called coarse ranking contest, where the items are allocated to the $k$ agents with the highest coarse rankings, with ties broken uniformly at random.